View our posts

 Religious Education

 The RE curriculum aims to contribute to students’ personal development as well as supporting the Academy’s value of developing a ’Global View.’
 Through in-depth learning of different religions and worldviews, the aim at Harris Academy Clapham (HACL) is to encourage the promotion of mutual respect and tolerance in a diverse society.
-At HACL, the RE curriculum offers opportunities for personal reflection, whilst deepening student understanding of the significance religion plays in the lives of others.

 To achieve this, the curriculum aims to: